jonathb/spanish-olamundo/1_spanish.md

 - In particular, the first thing a beginner SPA student notices is how direly MCU IMPORTANT the SPA VR seems, ..

-- The SPA VR is everywhere, in all sorts of places where something else would be used in ENG; so ..
+- The SPA VR is everywhere, in all sorts of places where something else would be used in ENG.

+### SPA COMPLICATION with PRONOUNS ..

+- Often SPA inserts an extra pronoun - MCU "..lo.." where none would occur in ENG,

+- this "extra lo" seems redundant, connecting the verb with 2 objects saying the same thing.

+- basically, this ties in with SPA different way of using reflexive verbs VRs.

-- Verbs function in different ways:
+### RECALL how Verbs function in different ways:

 - Some (a) can need direct objects, (b) others don't, and some (c) perform the action on the subject itself.